Carloco1980/Carloco1980/README.md

 ### Nexus Theme

-A lightweight WordPress framework designed around a plugin-first architecture, reusable components and long-term maintainability.
+A lightweight WordPress framework built around a plugin-first architecture, reusable components and long-term maintainability.

 ### OIID Explorer

-An interactive visualization plugin that transforms institutional JSON datasets into dashboards, charts and knowledge exploration interfaces.
+An interactive WordPress plugin that transforms structured JSON datasets into dashboards, charts and visual exploration interfaces.

 ### OIID CSV to JSON

-A lightweight utility that automates the transformation of CSV datasets into structured JSON files for visualization projects.
+A lightweight utility that automates the transformation of CSV datasets into optimized JSON files for visualization projects.

 ---